 Court's First Amendment Decisions Lack Guiding Theory, BeVier Says

-When it comes to the First Amendment, the Supreme Court justices may as well be wandering through the wilderness without knowing which way their compass is pointing since their decisions reveal ad hoc judgments rather than any concrete theory or rationale of free speech, according to Law Professor Lillian BeVier.
-BeVier presented these views in her John S. Shannon Distinguished Professor of Law inaugural chair lecture, “Whither Free Expression?” at the Law School April 3.
+The Supreme Court justices may as well be wandering through the wilderness without knowing which way their compass is pointing when it comes to the First Amendment, since their decisions reveal ad hoc judgments rather than any concrete theory or rationale of free speech, according to law professor Lillian BeVier, who presented her John S. Shannon Distinguished Professor of Law chair lecture, "Whither Free Expression?" at the Law School April 3.

 In the early 1970s the Court seemed poised to converge on a central meaning of the First Amendment, she said, as the focus of the debate shifted to the relationship of free speech to democratic government.
 It appeared that the Court had determined that free speech at its core protected speech about government or political speech.
 BeVier pointed to two cases, New York Times v.
 Sullivan (1964) and Brandenburg v.
 Ohio (1969), which showed this emerging consensus.
 In the former case the Court determined that debate on political issues should be "uninhibited, robust, and wide open," and because "erroneous statement" is inevitable in such an environment, it must be protected for free speech to survive.
 To recover damages in a lawsuit regarding falsehoods about their conduct, public officials would have to prove such statements were made with "actual malice."
 The second case, Brandenburg, undermined the traditional doctrine of "clear and present danger" in favor of forbidding a state from punishing those who advocate using force or breaking laws unless it is directed toward causing imminent lawless action and is likely to produce such action.